dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ## Secure the LoopBack API with Auth0

-As a responsible developer, you want to secure your API.
-That's why you will use Auth0.
-You'll need an [Auth0](https://auth0.com) account to manage authentication. <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account</a>.
-Next, set up an Auth0 API so Auth0 can interface with your LoopBack app.
+As responsible developers, we want to secure our API.
+That's why we will use [Auth0](https://auth0.com).
+We'll need an Auth0 account to manage authentication, so <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">let's sign up for a free Auth0 account</a>.
+Next, let's set up an Auth0 API so Auth0 can interface with our LoopBack app.

-Go to [**APIs**](https://manage.auth0.com/#/apis) in your Auth0 management dashboard and click on the "Create API" button.
+Let's go to [**APIs**](https://manage.auth0.com/#/apis) in our Auth0 management dashboard and click on the "Create API" button.

-Enter a name for the API.
-Set the **Identifier** to something meaningful like `https://spotify-app.mycompany.com/` (this does not have to be an existing URL, it won't be called).
-The **Signing Algorithm** can be left as `RS256`.
+Then, let's enter a name for the API and set the **Identifier** to something meaningful like `https://spotify-app.mycompany.com/` (this does not have to be an existing URL, it won't be called).
+We can leave the **Signing Algorithm** as `RS256`.

-Head over to your terminal and install the following node modules:
+Now, let's head over to our terminal and install the following Node.js modules:

 ```bash
 npm install express-jwt jwks-rsa --save
 ```

-Open up your `./server/server.js` file and modify the code to look like this:
+After that, let's open our `./server/server.js` file and modify the code to look like this:

 ```js
 'use strict';